 - The organisation must spend the grant on the project listed in their application and within 12 months from the decision to award a grant or they will return the funding - If requested, the organisation will return a proportionate amount of the grant if the project costs less than expected or they receive additional funding towards the project.
 The minimum request will be £50. - The funding is non-transferrable unless agreed by the council in writing in advance of any spending.
 Any unspent funds will be returned to the council upon request.
-The minimum request will be £50. - The organisation will comply with all relevant statutes and regulations related to its status, objectives and delivery of its core activities - The organisation must have appropriate policies in place to safeguard children, young people and vulnerable adults, and comply with equalities, GDPR, COVID safety, and any other relevant legislation. - The organisation must consult the community enablement team before making significant changes to the project/work covered by the grant and officers will confirm with the councillor(s) that they agree to these changes before responding to the applicant. - The organisation will acknowledge the council's support in any press, publicity or promotion of the project. - The organisation acknowledges the council accepts no responsibility or liability for this project or the facilities it provides now or in the future.
+The minimum request will be £50.

+- The organisation will comply with all relevant statutes and regulations related to its status, objectives and delivery of its core activities - The organisation must have appropriate policies in place to safeguard children, young people and vulnerable adults, and comply with equalities, GDPR, COVID safety, and any other relevant legislation. - The organisation must consult the community enablement climate and biodiversity team before making significant changes to the project/work covered by the grant.
+Officers will confirm with the service manager that they agree to these changes before responding to the applicant.
+Minor revisions will be approved at the discretion of officers, major revisions, will need to be approved by the Service Manager. - The organisation will acknowledge the council's support in any press, publicity or promotion of the project. - The organisation acknowledges the council accepts no responsibility or liability for this project or the facilities it provides now or in the future.